scaleoutsean/awesome-solidfire/README.md

 - Oracle VM - go [here](https://linux.oracle.com/pls/apex/f?p=117:3::::::).
 Click on Storage Systems and in filter rop-down list select NetApp.
 Look for SolidFire models from the NetApp HCI Datasheet or Web site (for example, H610S)
 - Other Linux distributions validated (Cinder iSCSI) for SolidFire Element OS - Ubuntu, SuSE, etc. (the details can be found in the IMT)

-As always, contact your NetApp representative with any questions.
+If unsure, contact NetApp with any questions!

 Q: Does SolidFire work with my Kubernetes?

 A: If Trident works, SolidFIre works too.
 Some known supported distros are listed [here](https://netapp-trident.readthedocs.io/en/latest/support/requirements.html#supported-frontends-orchestrators) but other CSI-compatible distros should work as well (for example Rancher does).
 I recommend to check out Trident [issues](https://github.com/NetApp/trident/issues) as well to see if there's anything that you care about.
 Note that issues and requirements change between releases, so sometimes you may be better off with an older release in which case you shuold check supported requirements for older Trident releases.

 ### Workloads

 Q: Should I use SolidFire with (or for) ...

 A: It depends.
 At the highest level of abstraction SolidFire is suitable for 95% of apps people virtualize or containerize on on-premises x86_64 infrastructure.
 If you think you're a one percenter, you may want to discuss it with a SolidFire or Cloud Infrastructure architect.
 NetApp HCI may be able to accommodate even extreme workloads if you offload some data processing to external NFS or iSCSI storage such as NetApp AFF or E-Series.

 Q: Is NetApp HCI suitable for AI, Hadoop, Splunk and similar "heavy" workloads?

 A: For some applications from that stack (such as databases) it is, but for HDFS you may consider connecting compute nodes ONTAP hardware (see [NIPAM](https://pypi.org/project/netapp-ontap/)) or E-Series (Raw Device Mapping to iSCSI, formatted with HDFS or [BeeGFS](https://blog.netapp.com/solution-support-for-beegfs-and-e-series/), for example)

 ### Services